-Students are encouraged to use their personal vehicles whenever possible.
-Students without vehicles on campus may request a bus pass by contacting the Office of Multicultural Affairs and Community Resources at 803-786-3888 or on the 2nd floor of Harrelson during business hours.
+Students without vehicles on campus may request a bus pass by contacting the Office of Multicultural Affairs and Community Resources at 803-786-3888 or on the 2nd floor of T.J.
+Harrelson during business hours.
 Resident students needing transportation after business hours should contact a local cab company; we suggest Capitol City Cab, Checker Yellow Cab, or Blue Ribbon Taxi.
 Emergency Medical Services will be summoned by CCPD, if needed.